 Has led advocacy efforts on campaign finance reform, including the McCain-Feingold Act

 Is supported by the Carnegie Corporation, the Ford Foundation, the Open Society Institute, and the Tides Foundation

-Common Cause was one of the first groups in America to establish a permanent telephone bank to prod its members to contact their congressmen on issues of import.
+Common Cause was one of the first groups in America to establish a permanent telephone bank to prod its members to contact their congressional representatives on issues of import.
 Toward that end, CC organized numerous large-scale letter-writing campaigns.
-Its first notable lobbying victory came in 1971 with the adoption of the 26th amendment, which lowered the voting age from 21 to 18.
-CC found success again three years later with its earliest signature lobbying issue: defunding the Vietnam War.
-In the 1980s, the organization lobbied to cancel the MX Missile program and the Strategic Defense Initiative (the space-based missile-defense system known popularly as "Star Wars").
+Its first notable lobbying victory came in 1971 with the adoption of the 26th amendment, which lowered the legal voting age from 21 to 18.
+The organization found success again three years later with yet another key lobbying issue: defunding the Vietnam War.

-In the Nixon era and after, Common Cause lobbied successfully for two Ethics in Government Acts -- one in 1978 and the other in 1989.
-The organization supported both the Freedom of Information Act of 1975 and the Voting Rights Act of 1978.
-CC also supported the Honest Leadership and Open Government Act of 2007 and the establishment of an independent Office of Congressional Ethics in 2008.
-The group has repeatedly used its ethics platform to censure conservative political figures, most notably Richard Nixon in the aftermath of Watergate, Supreme Court nominee Robert Bork in 1985, Newt Gringrich in 1995, and House Majority Leader Tom Delay in 2006.
+During the Nixon era and after, Common Cause lobbied successfully for two Ethics in Government Acts -- one in 1978and the other in 1989.
+CC also supported the Honest Leadership and Open Government Act of 2007and the establishment of an independent Office of Congressional Ethicsin 2008.